-A dredge necessary for the port.
 A Priestman dredge should form part of the plant of these rivers; it removes deposits very cheaply, and in ten days' work might remove as much as the rivers would deposit in a year.
 The dredge could also be usefully employed in deepening the port and the waterway beside the wharves.